Harald-U/workshop-openshift-on-ibm-cloud/1-prereqs.md

-## Verify Access to OpenShift on the IBM Cloud
+## 3. Get Access to OpenShift on the IBM Cloud

 ### Open the OpenShift console.